iWinston/typeorm-plus/docs/listeners-and-subscribers.md

 ### `@AfterRemove`

-You can define method with any name in entity and mark it with `@AfterRemove` decorator and orm will call this method after entity is removed from the database using repository/manager `remove` method.
+You can define a method with any name in the entity and mark it with `@AfterRemove` and TypeORM will call it after the entity is removed using repository/manager `remove`.
 Example:

 ```typescript